 This study estimated the NM rate and compared important aspects of electronic prescribing NMs across two timelines in a tertiary care hospital in Riyadh City.
-Unlike the female predominance in MEs, males were slightly overrepresented (1772 males vs 1651 females) in this and our previous study18 despite the fact that in ambulatory care females tend to utilize more healthcare services.
-However, the number of females increased during T2 matching the universal trend.19 Other factors that also impact healthcare utilization include reproductive biology and age-related mortality.19 Conventional wisdom would suggest that overutilization of healthcare services by females should increase their risk of having more NMs; however, the reverse was the case in this study, at least during T1.
+Unlike the female predominance in MEs, males were slightly overrepresented (1772 males versus 1651 females from e-prescriptions) in this and our previous study [16] despite the fact that in ambulatory care females tend to utilize more healthcare services.
+However, the number of females increased during T2 matching the universal trend [17].
+Other factors that also impact healthcare utilization include reproductive biology and age-related mortality [17].
+Conventional wisdom would suggest that overutilization of healthcare services by females should increase their risk of having more NMs; however, the reverse was the case in this study, at least during T1.
 In the second half of the year, pressure on prescribers to utilize medication stock before the end of the year may have also contributed to this finding.
-Our finding that females who utilize more healthcare services paradoxically tend to have fewer NMs diverges from other reports24 and, therefore, needs replication in future studies.
+Our finding that females who utilize more healthcare services paradoxically tend to have fewer NMs diverges from other reports [22] and, therefore, needs replication in future studies.
 For some outpatient departments and the inpatient pharmacy at KSMC, there was significant drop in NMs between T1 and T2 possibly due to the implementation of a medication safety plan, regular training of staff especially pharmacy personnel, and rigorous quality monitoring.
-Other important sites for NMs were pediatric and adults emergency and maternal ambulatory care services, which is consistent with other studies.
-Fe-6,12,18,20 In these settings, except for the maternity hospital, the proportion of NMs increased significantly between T1 and T2, possibly due to staff shortages and less rigorous quality monitoring in emergency settings during the Hajj season, when healthcare providers' services are diverted to the two holy sites.
-While other factors fe-17, also influence the occurrence of medical incidences (MIs) and reporting, how they affect the occurrence of MIs throughout the year are unknown.
+Other important sites for NMs were pediatric and adults emergency and maternal ambulatory care services, which is consistent with other studies [5-6,12,16,18].
+In these settings, except for the maternity hospital, the proportion of NMs increased significantly between T1 and T2, possibly due to staff shortages and less rigorous quality monitoring in emergency settings